aless-x-code/Race_Simulation/README.md

 **moveTortoise and moveHare**
 Functions receives the track, the random number generated, and the animal's current index.
-First, we initilize the variable next_tile as the animal's current tile, so we have a base to add or subtract from.
+First, we initilize the variable next_tile as the animal's current tile, so we have a base index to add or subtract from.
 Each animal has a pre-set number of movements, each with a different probability.
-The probability is represented by the amount of number from 1-10.
-For example, the tortoise has a 50% chance to move forward 3 tiles if random number is 1-5, a 30% chance to move forward 1 tile is random number is 6-8, and a 20% chance to move backward 6 tiles if random number is 9-10.
+The probability is represented by the amount of numbers from 1-10.
+For example, the tortoise has a 50% chance to move forward 3 tiles if random number is 1-5, a 30% chance to move forward 1 tile if random number is 6-8, and a 20% chance to move backward 6 tiles if random number is 9-10.
-Once we determine what will the next tile be, we check for out-of-range indeces errors (lower than 0, or higher than 69), and adjust accordingly.
+Once we determine what the next tile will be, we check for out-of-range indeces errors (lower than 0, or higher than 69), and adjust to 0 or 69.
-With the new index, boths functions call animal_mover(handing it the animal's current tile, and the next_tile), which will swap the animals old index with the new one.
+With the new index, boths functions call animal_mover (handing it the animal's current tile, and the next_tile), which will swap the animals old index with the new one.
 Finally, the animal's current tile is updated with the newly established tile.
 This is done after calling animal_mover since we have to hand animal_mover the old index, before it is overrided.

 **animal_mover**